Ceelog/phpdoc-en/src/book/reflection.md

 constructor is not public.

-A <span class="classname">ReflectionException</span> if the class does not have a constructor and the `...` parameter contains one or more parameters.
+A <span class="classname">ReflectionException</span> if the class does not have a constructor and the `args` parameter contains one or more parameters.

 ### See Also